THE DENISOVANS 130,000 YEARS AGO

 The Asian countries where the early religions of Hinduism and Buddhism originally sprang are inexorably intertwined with the existence of elephants and their images.
 Any search for related religious artifacts in Mexico or anyplace else would turn up, however rare or remote, one would think, images or artifacts of elephants as well.
 And so it was for me with my travels.

-A couple of years out of high school a buddy and I, tired of our jobs and lives, decided to spend a few months one summer on a road trip travelling throughout Mexico.
+A couple of years out of high school a buddy and I, tired of our jobs and the directions our lives were going at the time, decided to spend a few months one summer on an extended road trip travelling throughout Mexico.
 We shopped around and bought a used six-cylinder 1951 Chevy panel truck just for the trip and over a period of a few months the two of us outfitted it like a camper with fold down bunks, table, sink, stove, and portable toilet.
 We got a bunch of new fan-belts, radiator hoses, inner tubes and tools, then, early one Saturday morning we crossed into Mexico at the Tijuana border with no idea how long we were going to be gone or where we would end up.